vibhug0077/Linux_Lab/Lab6_Shell_Scripting_Basics.md

-# 🐚 Shell Scripting Basxcvxcvxcics Tutorial2
+# 🐚 Shell Scripting Tutorial!!

 Shell scripting allows you to **automate tasks** in Linux/Unix by writing commands inside a file that the shell executes line by line.